Home » Koh Mak » Where to Stay – Beach by Beach

 Luxury

-Over on the north coast at Ao Talong, The Mak is arguably the island’s premier resort and certainly its most Gram featured.
-Opened in 2020, complete with infinity pool on the top level, its prices start from 4,950bt rising to private pool villas at over 15,000bt.
+Over on the north coast at Ao Talong, The Mak is arguably the island’s premier resort and certainly the most featured on the socials – the Thais love it.
+Complete with an infinity pool on the top level, its prices start from 5,500bt rising to over 11,000bt for the family suite.

-Seavana on Ao Kao Beach and further along the same coast, Mira Montra Resort, all on its own at Ao Pra Beach, are two of the other stand-outs – 3,000bt to 7,500bt per night for standard doubles and deluxe beachfront.
+Seavana on Ao Suan Yai Beach and further along the same coast, Mira Montra Resort, all on its own at Ao Pra Beach, are two of the other stand-outs.
+Expect to pay around 3,400bt for doubles and 6,200bt for beachfront suites at the former and from 4,500bt for hillside doubles to 7,200bt for the beachfront deluxe at the latter.
+Mira Montra also has family villas at 11,800bt to 13,600bt a night.

-In the far east of the island, Plubpla too is another excellent and peaceful resort – 4,500bt to 6,500bt for beachside villas.
+In the far east of the island, Plubpla too is another excellent and peaceful resort – villas at 4,200bt for seaview and 5,200bt for beachside.

 Larger Resorts

-Ao Kao Resort at the eastern end of that beach has a wide range of choices from 4,000bt, whilst Koh Mak Resort and Cococape on Ao Suan Yai and its cape respectively, remain two stalwarts of the Koh Mak accommodation scene.
-You can get bungalows from as low as 2,000bt but generally, prices are in the region of 3,000bt to 4,000bt.
+White Sand Beach Resort at the eastern end of Ao Kao Beach has a wide range of choices from 4,000bt, whilst Koh Mak Resort and Cococape on Ao Suan Yai and its cape respectively, remain two stalwarts of the Koh Mak accommodation scene.
+You can get bungalows at Cococape from as low as 2,500bt but generally, prices are across the two resorts are in the region of 3,500bt to 6,000bt.

-Good Time Resort combines a wide selection of villas and also some rooms, 4,000bt to 8,00bt.
+Good Time Sport Resort combines a wide selection of bungalows, some rooms and a few villas – 3,500bt to 4,500bt and 8,000bt for the villas.
 It’s on the hill between Ao Suan Yai and Ao Kao.

 Hotels

-There are just two small hotels on the island – Makathanee on the beach at Ao Kao and Islanda (complete with its stunning views) on the hillside above Suan Yai.
-Prices start from 3,000bt, both have pools.
+There are just two small hotels on the island – Makathanee on the beach at Ao Kao and Islanda (complete with its stunning views) on the hillside above Ao Suan Yai.
+Prices start from 2,500bt, both have pools.

 Boutique

-For an excellent boutique choice, have a look at Little Moon Villas, next door to The Mak, where their seaview villas, tiered in several rows up the slope, go from 5,000bt.
+For an excellent boutique choice, have a look at Little Moon Villas, next door to The Mak, where their seaview villas, tiered in several rows up the slope, go from 5,200bt to 6,200bt.
 It does not have a pool.

 On Ao Kao, the hip guesthouse By The Sea offers a bit of variety with their rooms in its 3 storey building overlooking the pool, prices from 2,500bt – good cafe and restaurant too, all in all a nice spot.

-Hidden Beach Resort, way down in the west corner of Koh Mak goes for stylish wooden stilted bungalows from 3,000bt.
+Hidden Beach Resort, way down in the west corner of Koh Mak goes for stylish wooden stilted bungalows from 3,000bt to 3,500bt in peak.
 It’s known too for its beach bar and weekly parties.

 Standard Bungalows

-More regular bungalow resorts range from 2,000bt to 4,000bt for a/c ensuite rooms – look out for Baan Koh Mak, Palm Beach, Lazy Day the Resort, Home Hug, Big Easy (all (Ao Kao), Prompakdee and Happy Days (Ao Suan Yai), Talay Time and Pano (south coast), Sea View, Corsita and Bamboo Hideaway (Ao Baang Lang).
+More regular bungalow resorts range from 2,000bt to 4,000bt for a/c ensuite rooms – look out for Baan Koh Mak, Palm Beach, Lazy Day the Resort, Big Easy, Koh Mak Living, Sabai Bungalows (all Ao Kao), Prompakdee and Happy Days (Ao Suan Yai), Talay Time (south coast), Cinnamon Resort (Ao Taan), Sea View, Corsita, Bamboo Hideaway, Sea Breeze (Ao Bang Lang) and Laem Tukkata Beach Resort (Laem Tukkata).

 Traveller and Backpacker

-For budget choices, Island Huts in Ao Kao as always been the go-to choice – 350bt for beach hut with fan to 1,000bt for the more salubrious a/c bungalows on the front.
+For budget choices, Island Huts in Ao Kao as always been the go-to choice – 350bt for beach hut with fan to 1,500bt for the more salubrious a/c bungalows on the front.

-At the western end of Ao Kao Beach, Hanoi House (on the connecting road behind Makathanee) and 2 Cans (just past Makathanee) are similar guesthouses combining a handful of bungalows with a small motel block.
-The cheaper rooms are around 850bt, more for the individual bungalows.
+At the western end of Ao Kao Beach, Hanoi House and A.P Guesthouse (on the connecting road behind Makathanee) and Twocans (just past Makathanee) are similar guesthouses combining a handful of bungalows with a small motel block.
+The cheaper rooms are around 1,700bt, 2,000bt for the individual bungalows.

-If you want some real peace and quiet, Villa Allure sits on its own red sand beach a good way from anywhere over on the north east coast.
-Formerly Little Moon, its prices are now much lower, starting at 1,000bt.
+If you want some real peace and quiet, Villa Allure sits on its own red sand beach a good way from anywhere over on the north east coast – 1,500bt to 2,000bt for its chic bungalows.
+Or way over on the north coast, Green View Resort starts at 850bt for fan to 1,250t for a/c, family rooms too.

 Prices given are for either pre or in the peak Xmas period via booking sites, not the hotel websites.
 They are intended as guides only.